 So we want to see what Allegheny County's birth numbers would have been if they had changed at the same rate as the rest of PA, and then compare that to the actual numbers.
 It's still impressive.

-No. The women who would have had abortions in Allegheny County, but didn't, were not all residents of Allegheny County.
+No. About half of the 6,000 abortions a year in Allegheny County are to non-residents.
+So the women who would have had abortions in Allegheny County, but didn't, were not all residents of Allegheny County.
 Some came from surrounding counties.
 Many would have been students, and would have gone home or elsewhere to have their children.
-So this chart is the least helpful in knowing how many unborn children were saved for abortion.
+So this chart is the least helpful in knowing how many unborn children were saved from abortion.
 Births as a whole, too, are less reliable as an indicator.
 Yet both birth projections point to the same result: thousands of lives have been saved by advertising pregnancy medical centers in Pittsburgh.

 I have three daughters and nineteen grandchildren.
 (Yes, when everybody's together, it can be like the Mad Hatter's Tea Party).
-I'm getting old, but I still take great delight in my grandkids.
-They come to me to roughhouse (which I can still do for short periods).
+I take great delight in my grandkids.
+They come to me to roughhouse (which at my age I can still do for short periods).
 I want many others to have the joy I have had in my kids and grandchildren.
 Children are challenges; I learned when I was raising them that the children make the father, too.
 Yet they are a tremendous blessing, one I hope that many others may have.
 If you can help us share this blessing with others through our work, please donate today.

 Chris Humphrey has been involved in pro-life activity of one kind or another since the late 1970s, when he first looked at the subject of abortion in seminary in Canada.
 He has an undergraduate degree in English (University of Toronto), and M.A. and Ph.D. degrees in religious studies (McGill).
 He has had a varied career as a pastor, chaplain in a psychiatric hospital, editor of academic and instructional publications, semi-professional photographer, and home renovator.
 He is a husband of over 40 years to Edith (a Professor of New Testament), father to three girls, and grandfather to seventeen grandchildren.
 He lives and works in the Stanton Heights neighborhood of Pittsburgh.